Ignas12345/masters_project_data_and_notebooks/Data/expression_values/readme.txt

 1)TCGA_TGCT_mirna_isoform_data_rpm.csv - microrna expression rpm values of TCGA-TGCT samples.
 Downloaded using the notebook: "Notebooks/data_download_and_preparation/TCGA_TGCT_miRNA_exp_download.ipynb"
 2)TCGA_TGCT_mirna_isoform_data_raw_counts.csv - microrna expression raw counts of TCGA-TGCT samples.
 Downloaded using the same notebook as rpm counts: "Notebooks/data_download_and_preparation/TCGA_TGCT_miRNA_exp_download.ipynb"
+3)TCGA_other_samples_mirna_isoform_data_raw_counts.csv and TCGA_other_samples_mirna_isoform_data_rpm_counts.csv - these contain the mirna expression profiles for other, non-TGCT, cancer patients.
+The idea behind using these expression profiles is to detect possible biomarkers that are specific to TGCTs.
+Downloaded using: